waterholeforum/docs/groups.md

 User groups allow you to give users special permissions, like being able to see private content, or having moderation powers.
 They can also have an associated "badge" which is displayed to indicate a user is part of the group.

-You can manage your community's user groups in the **Groups** section of the admin panel.
+You can manage your community's user groups in the **Groups** section of the Control Panel.
 On a new installation, Waterhole automatically creates a **Mod** group for moderators; you are free to customize or delete this.

 ## Group Badges

 Newly created groups are invisible to non-admins – that is, no one (not even the users in the group) can see that a group exists or who has been assigned to it.

 If you would like to expose a group so that it is publicly visible, you can check the **show this group as a user badge** option.
 You can customize the color of the badge an optionally add an icon.
 Group badges are shown on user profiles and posts/comments.